JereKuusela/valheim-dev/README.md

   - `bind j,leftalt,h debugmode`: Toggles debug mode when pressing J while both left alt and h are down.
   - `bind j keys=leftalt,h`: Alternative way.

-By default the best match is used.
+The best match is used.
 Which means that with above binds, toggling debugmode won't also toggle the god mode.

 It's also possible to use negative modifiers.
 For example `bind j,-leftalt god` won't toggle god mode while left alt is pressed.
 However using these is not usually needed.